 Chimichurri is a vibrant green sauce typically associated with Argentina.
 Some quick web research suggests the sauce has roots in Uruguay as well as Argentina.

 Chimichurri is typically made from a blend of finely chopped parsley, garlic, olive oil, red wine vinegar or lemon juice, oregano, and red pepper flakes.
-Our recipe centers around the parsley, garlic and red pepper flakes, making a few minor twists from the class ingredients.
+Our recipe centers around the parsley, garlic and red pepper flakes, making a few minor twists from the classic ingredients.
 We have also made a delicious carrot top chimichurri, substituting the carrot greens for the parsley.

 The name chimichurri likely derives from the Basque words “tximitxurri” meaning a mixture or “hodgepodge”.
 The sauce is commonly used as a marinade or condiment for grilled meats like steak, chicken, and fish.